Springfield

 • Choose the Berkshires when the trip can support an overnight arts or small-town rhythm.

-Springfield should connect to nearby Massachusetts lanes naturally, but not inflate itself into a statewide checklist.
+Springfield should connect to nearby Massachusetts trips naturally, but not inflate itself into a statewide checklist.

 Travel scenarios